Vietnam grounds Pakistani pilots over licence concerns

 Vietnam had licensed 27 Pakistani pilots, and 12 of them were still active, while the other 15 pilots' contracts had expired or were inactive due to the coronavirus pandemic, according to the CAAV.

-Of the 12 active pilots, 11 were working for budget airlines Vietjet Aviation VJC.HM and one for Jetstar Pacific, a unit of the national flag carrier Vietnam Airlines HVN.HM.
+Of the 12 active pilots, 11 were working for budget airline VietJet Aviation VJC.HM and one for Jetstar Pacific, a unit of the national flag carrier Vietnam Airlines HVN.HM.

+In a statement, VietJet said it had stopped assigning work to its Pakistani pilots as soon as news of the licence issue emerged and no pilots with Pakistan-issued licences were currently flying for the airline.

 Vietnam Airlines and Bamboo Airways were not using any pilots from Pakistan, the CAAV said.